Shah Alam II: Sikhs

-Mughal empire disintegrated to such an extent that Shah Alam II was only left with Delhi city to rule.
+The Mughal Empire disintegrated to such an extent that Shah Alam II was only left with Delhi city to rule.
 In 1783, Jassa Singh Ahluwalia and Baghel Singh laid siege to the city.
 After entering Red fort, Jassa Singh Ahluwalia sat on the Mughal throne on behest of Baghel Singh and a title of Badshah Singh was given to him.
 Begum Samru requested Baghel Singh to show mercy on Shah Alam II.
 Baghel Singh accepted and stated his demands such as 30,000 of his troops to stay in Delhi and the Mughal Empire would pay for their maintenance.
 Other demands were the construction of at least 5 Gurdwaras and annual tax payment of 13.5%.
 The demands were agreed upon by Shah Alam II with a written agreement.
 Since Sikhs refused to accept authority of the Mughal court due to politics, Mahadji Shinde was given the regency with an agreement that Sikhs will not plunder the crown lands and they will be paid 1/3 of the Delhi revenue annually instead.

+Mysore

+Since the beginning of the reign of Shah Alam II in 1761, the territory of Mysore led by Hyder Ali conducted many successful attempts to defeat the Maratha Confederacy in the Deccan region.

+Hyder Ali's expansion in the Deccan region led to the Anglo-Mysore Wars, where the French favoured Mysore against it's rivals and adversaries.